AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 2. Installing Sonoma above 14.4 requires setting Misc/Security/SecureBootModel to 'Disabled'.
 This is required *only* at installation time, and should be set to `Default` or to SMBios-specific value (j223 for MacBookPro16,3) afterwards.

-3. Overall I find Sonoma to be less performant; Ventura is recommended version.
+3. Overall I find Sonoma to be less performant than Ventura, but it has one more year of support from brew.

 ## BIOS settings